tu-tran/SubSearch/README.md

 ##How to download the subtitle
 1. Open the movie file location (e.g. using Windows Explorer)
 ![Right click on movie file and select "Download subtitle"](https://lh3.googleusercontent.com/--hpRAs_EyZ4/VaiMcGGSFEI/AAAAAAAAD_k/SmEym47tPWc/s394-Ic42/RightClickAndSelect.png)
-2. Right click on the file name, select "Download subtitle".
-SubSearch will try to figure out the actual movie title based on the file name
+2. Right click on the move file/folder, select "Download subtitle".
+SubSearch will try to figure out the actual movie title based on the file name (or all the files inside a folder if you right-clicked on a folder)
 3. A list of matching movie titles will be shown.
 Select the expected movie title by double-clicking on the title name in the list (if an exact title match was found, this step will be skipped by SubSearch)
 4. Double-click on the subtitle you want to download
 ![Download subtitle](https://lh3.googleusercontent.com/-uPWDYxbKvg0/VaiMJJ5PwgI/AAAAAAAAD_U/L-4i1u7V5N8/s531-Ic42/SelectSubtitle.png)